swatikmr/Travel_booking_visualization_dashboard/README.md

 *Dashboard created using Microsoft Power BI with data visualization best practices*

-**Download the pbix file to view the dashboard in PowerBi Desktop*
+**Download the pbix file to view the dashboard in PowerBI Desktop*